 A109.
-Please refer to the definition of "not observable" used in the OASIS surgical wound items in the current OASIS Guidance Manual - "not observable" is an appropriate response ONLY when a non-removable dressing is present.
-This is not the case with a mediport.
-As long as the mediport is present, whether it is being accessed or not, the patient is considered as having a current surgical wound.
+Please refer to the definition of "not observable" used in the OASIS surgical wound items in the current OASIS Guidance Manual - "not observable" is an appropriate response ONLY

 Q109.1.
 M1340 & M1342.
 How would M1340 - Surgical Wound and M1342 - Status of Most Problematic Surgical Wound be answered, if the clinician determines that the steri-strips completely obscure the incision preventing visual assessment of the wound?
 Would the clinician need to obtain an order from the physician stating the steri-strips are a "nonremovable dressing" for the wound to be considered not observable in M1340?
 [Q&A ADDED 04/15; Previously CMS Qtrly 04/15 Q&A #3]